Does Withdrawal Occur from Antidepressants?

 Can Quitting Antidepressant Medications Result in Withdrawal?

-While there is some documentation that antidepressant medications are occasionally abused, they are most often abused in the context of polydrug abuse where an individual abuses several different drugs, such as alcohol, benzodiazepines, antidepressants, etc. It is rare for an individual to abuse antidepressants alone or take them for nonmedical reasons.
-However, there is a defined withdrawal process for individuals who have taken antidepressants for a significant length of time.
-This syndrome is known as an antidepressant discontinuation syndrome (ADS).
-Anyone who goes through ADS is not necessarily suffering from a substance abuse disorder or an addiction, but that does not make the distress associated with the withdrawal syndrome any less severe.
+Withdrawal from antidepressants is known as antidepressant discontinuation syndrome (ADS).
+Anyone who goes through ADS is not necessarily suffering from a substance use disorder or an addiction, but that does not make the distress associated with the withdrawal syndrome any less severe.

 Although it is generally recognized that ADS can occur in anyone taking any antidepressant medications, it is generally recognized that medications that have actions on the neurotransmitter serotonin are significantly more likely to lead to the development of ADS.
 ADS can occur if: